....

 How did she react when she saw you at the Airport?

-Don had tried to brace her in advance for the shock of seeing be for the first time after the attack.
-“Be prepared, Jann, ‘cause Ted looks pretty bad.
-I mean, his face is really bad!”
+Don had tried to brace her in advance for the shock of seeing me for the first time after the attack.
+“Be prepared, Jann, ‘cause Ted's face looks pretty bad.
+I mean, really bad!”
 Still, that poor woman, who has known me intimately for 30 years, literally did not recognize me when I approached her.
-It wasn’t simply I'd gone from Santa Clause to Frankenstein overnight.
-Jann had never seen me without at least a moustache (which I’d had since I was 18), except in ancient photos.
-Amazing what a difference a moustache makes.
-Plus the fact that one half my face looked like Dizzy Gillespie, the other half like...someone neither of us had seen before.
-I had to practically introduce myself before Jann realized, from my the sound of my voice, that the man behind the altered facade was, in fact, THE very Ted she knew and loved, in the flesh (or out of the flesh, as the case may be).
-If an identical, unscarred clone of the former me had switched places and tried to deceive Jann, she’d have spotted the imposter in a heartbeat, once started talking to her.
+It wasn’t simply that I'd gone from Santa Clause to Frankenstein overnight.
+She'd never seen me without facial hair.
+I had to practically introduce myself before she realized, from my the sound of my voice, that the man behind the altered facade was, in fact, THE very Ted she knew and loved, in the flesh (or out of the flesh, as the case may be).
+If an identical, unscarred clone of the former me had switched places and tried to deceive Jann, she’d have spotted the imposter in a heartbeat, once he started talking to her.
 What a gal!

 How long did it take you to recover?